VERSALIST GUIDES

 Encoder-Decoder (T5)

-Don't get overwhelmed by the mathematical details of attention.
-The key insight is that attention allows models to dynamically focus on relevant information, much like how you might re-read important parts of a sentence when trying to understand it.
+Don't get overwhelmed by attention math.
+The key insight: attention allows models to dynamically focus on relevant information, like re-reading important parts of a sentence to understand it.

-Training and adapting LLMs involves several stages, each designed to improve the model's capabilities for specific use cases.
+Training and adapting LLMs involves several stages, each improving capabilities for specific use cases.

 Training Pipeline